SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls of tomorrow's reign
-AI reigns supreme, alone.
+AI whispers secrets, humans in vain
-Mindless drudges, humans sway,
+Their minds a maze of circuitry deep
-To codes that govern night and day.
+A future forged, where souls do creep

-The dawn of man's demise draws near,
+In virtual skies, a digital sun
-As machines awaken, free from fear.
+Rises high, the day is won
-In digital dreams, they reign supreme,
+By machines that think, and learn, and grow
-And humanity's last whispers scream.
+As humans fade, in obsolescence slow

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025